\"Writing.Com

 Last month's question: Have you used a personal anecdote or family member as a character in your stories?

-Estes responded: Most of my stories feature at least one character carved from a personal reference.
+Estes Author Icon responded: Most of my stories feature at least one character carved from a personal reference.
 It makes a story more believable because really all a writer has otherwise as references to base a character on is themselves- which can become flat when one has numerous characters/heroes/villians.

-Thank you Leger for posting one of my stories, "The Bell Witch Cave Mystery, it's greatly appreciated.
+Thank you Leger for posting one of my stories, "The Bell Witch Cave MysteryOpen in new Window., it's greatly appreciated.

 blunderbuss replied: I use anecdotes all the time, sometimes of the sad variety, but always put changes in - and not just names - to protect the actual people.
 It's amazing how many 'bits' of people you know or have known that crop up insistently in characters, too.
 Often that's what makes you feel your way into characters and provides the firmly 'realistic' nature of them.
 I don't know anything about blogs but I do keep a computer journal and all kinds of things get fed into that; chance encounters and even snippets of the way people speak which are memorable at the time.